OWASP/wstg/document/4-Web_Application_Security_Testing/07-Input_Validation_Testing/04-Testing_for_HTTP_Parameter_Pollution.md

 ### Client-Side HPP

 Similarly to server-side HPP, manual testing is the only reliable technique to audit web applications in order to detect parameter pollution vulnerabilities affecting client-side components.
-While in the server-side variant the attacker leverages a vulnerable web application to access protected data or to perform actions that either not permitted or not supposed to be executed, client-side attacks aim at subverting client-side components and technologies.
+While in the server-side variant the attacker leverages a vulnerable web application to access protected data or to perform actions that are either not permitted or not supposed to be executed, client-side attacks aim at subverting client-side components and technologies.

 To test for HPP client-side vulnerabilities, identify any form or action that allows user input and shows a result of that input back to the user.
 A search page is ideal, but a login box might not work (as it might not show an invalid username back to the user).